 - Strawberry Park Hot Springs: 7 miles from town

 - Old Town Hot Springs: located downtown at Third Street and Lincoln Avenue

-- Fish Creek Falls: 3 miles from town
+- Fish Creek Falls: 3 miles from downtown

-- Continental Divide Trail: Summit Lake trailhead 18 miles from town
+- Continental Divide Trail: Summit Lake trailhead 18 miles from downtown

-- Steamboat Lake State Park: 27 miles north of town
+- Steamboat Lake State Park: 27 miles north of downtown

-- Stagecoach State Park: 17 miles south of town
+- Stagecoach State Park: 17 miles south of downtown

 - Yampa River Core Trail: 7 miles of paved trail winding along the Yampa River through downtown Steamboat Springs

 - Tread of Pioneers Museum: located downtown at Eighth and Oak streets

 20,542 pillows; 11,411 beds; 3,390 units

-Steamboat Springs and the surrounding area provide accommodations from luxury to rustic.
-Condominiums and private homes for families and groups, bed & breakfasts and cabins for something unique.
-Of course full service hotels and even guest ranches round out the mix.
+Steamboat Springs and the surrounding area provide accommodations from the luxury to the rustic.
+Condominiums and private homes are perfect for families and groups while bed and breakfasts and remote cabins offer a touch of the unique.
+Full service hotels and even guest ranches round out the variety of comfortable accommodations.

 Steamboat Springs Transit offers free bus transportation throughout Steamboat Springs.
 Chartered taxi, shuttle and limousine service is available from Denver, the Steamboat Springs Airport, the Yampa Valley Regional Airport, and throughout town.